 Suburban - Mostly residential area with some buildings, but all low rise

 Urban - Densely populated and built-up areas.
 City centers

 Electricity Utility Rate

-This is the cost of natural gas used for calculation the yearly energy cost of the project.
+This is the cost of gas used for calculating the yearly energy cost of the project.
 The defaults are localized to each project location, including the currency.
-Like the electricity costs it is encouraged to customized these inputs when specific costs are available for a project.
+Like the electricity costs, it is encouraged to customize these inputs when specific costs are available for a project.

 What are some typical conversions for utility costs?

 divide your $/US therm value by 29.3001.